QAGIw3/Q/AgentSandbox/README.md

 See `/docs` for scripting reference, metrics schema, and advanced simulation features.

+## Observability

+-   **Structured Logging**: The service and its background threads use `structlog` to emit JSON-formatted logs.
+Logs from scenario runs are tagged with a unique `simulation_id` for easy correlation.
+-   **Metrics**: The main API server exposes a `/metrics` endpoint for Prometheus to scrape.

 ## Contributing

 Suggestions for new scenario modules, monitoring plugins, and UI tools are welcome!
 See `CONTRIBUTING.md`.